UPDATED AS OF May 18, 2018

 Backup Your WordPress Sites:

 Backup – I use this backup plugin for all my wordpress websites.
 If your website gets hacked or you lose it for some other reason, you want to have a way to restore it easily and without excessive financial losses.
 The backups can be sent to Amazon S3, and dropbox, for example.
+Even better, they now give you 1 GB of free space and encryption to save your files on their servers, so it’s pretty easy to set up.
+If you need more than 1 GB like I do, then you can purchase more space at an affordable rate.

 More tools will be added as I come across or use them, so check back periodically.